cosmonium/cosmonium/THIRD-PARTY.md

 # Third-party code used in Cosmonium

-Cosmonium is used code or algorithm from third-parties, here is the (hopefully) exhaustive list with the acknowledgement and license.
+Cosmonium is used code or algorithm from third-parties, here is the (hopefully) exhaustive list with the acknowledgment and license.

 ## support/ply